Early Origins of the Hartsough family

 Some of the Hartsough family moved to Ireland, but this topic is not covered in this excerpt.
-Another 112 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hartsough, or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.
 William Hartson was granted land in Virginia in 1677.
 An Aaron Hartson was recorded in the 1871 census in Ontario, Canada..